• Home

 About This Version

-Tony Bennett recorded “Undecided Blues” on 2001 for Playin’ With My Friends: Bennett Sings The Blues.
+Tony Bennett recorded “Undecided Blues” in May 2001 for Playin With My Friends: Bennett Sings the Blues.

-“Undecided Blues,” as well as Playin’ With My Friends: Bennett Sings The Blues, is available from Apple Music.
+“Undecided Blues,” as well as Playin With My Friends: Bennett Sings the Blues, is available on Apple Music.

 Filed Under: Song of the Day Tagged With: Jimmy Rushing, Playin' With My Friends: Bennett Sings The Blues, Tony Bennett